metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 date: '2019-07-31'
 ---

 It's the future.
 It's expensive.
 It's unstable.
-And all these manageable.
+And all these (will be) manageable.

 <!--more-->

-## Intro
+## The project

 I was commissioned to redesign and rewrite a photo portfolio site by an old client.
 One of the [requirements](https://github.com/metamn/inu-v2-b#requirements) was to update the old stack and make it future friendly.